-How to Turn MT4 Indicators into MT5 Within Minutes: Do you want to convert the expert advisors made to operate on MT4 to ensures they can also operate on the MT5 platform?
+How to Turn MT4 Indicators into MT5 Within Minutes: Do you want to convert the expert advisors made to operate on MT4 to ensure they can also operate on the MT5 platform?

 No long methods here!

 We’ll guide you in converting MQL4 code into MQL5 language code in such an easy way; you’ll be glad!
-The credits of the revolutionary MetaTrader series’ success goes to Metaquotes Inc, and now they’ve finally decided to mark the MT5 as its software for the future.
+The credit for the revolutionary MetaTrader series’ success goes to Metaquotes Inc, and now they’ve finally decided to mark the MT5 as its software for the future.

 So, how will you migrate?
 Keep reading!